gideonfu55/todolist-app/README.md

 ## Required Updates

+Major code refactoring needed for removing repetition.
 Update CSS for better UI and lastly, to deploy.